 I understand Options has been able to take ownership of the Store First investment, for a nil consideration, in other cases.
 So it should do that here, if possible.
-I am satisfied that is a fair approach in the circumstances of this case, as it may allow the SIPP to close and gives Options the option of retaining the investment or realising its current market value.
+I am satisfied that is a fair approach in the circumstances of this case, as it may allow the SIPP to close (subject to the

-I understand Mr C has the option of returning his Store First investment to the freeholder for nil consideration.
-That may enable him to close his SIPP if Options does not take ownership of the Store First investment.
-In the event the Store First investment remains in the SIPP and Mr C decides not to transfer it to the freeholder he should be aware that he will be liable for all future costs associated with that investment such as business rates, ground rent and any other charges.
-He should also be aware it is unlikely he will be able to make a further complaint about these costs.
+I understand Ms B has the option of returning her Store First investment to the freeholder for nil consideration.
+That may enable her (subject to the position with the GAS Verdant investment) to close her SIPP if Options does not take ownership of the Store First investment.
+In the event the Store First investment remains in the SIPP and Ms B decides not to transfer it to the freeholder she should be aware that she will be liable for all future costs associated with that investment such as business rates, ground rent and any other charges.
+Ms B should also be aware it is unlikely she will be able to make a further complaint about these costs.